 I was born and raised here in Brattleboro.
 My father had various jobs, grew much of our own food, and my mother cleaned houses and worked as a childcare provider.
 At one point we relied on the federal WIC program for help.
 I have traveled far but I have never forgotten where I come from.

-I am running for U.S. Senate because I believe in loving your neighbor.
+I ran for U.S. Senate because I believe in loving your neighbor.
 I believe that every person—no matter who they are or where they are from—deserves a place at the table.
 Our neighbors have been a lifeline for me.
 When I was a baby, and we were living in a building with no insulation, it got cold in the winter.
 Our neighbors took us in without thinking twice.
 They sheltered us.
 They fed us.
 I think our leaders in Washington need to treat us more like my neighbors did growing up, with that sort of compassion and swift action.

 You can count on me to fight for your family and to lead with courage.
 From coming out as a teenager in this rural state in the 90s, to bringing together young people from around Vermont to fight for student seats on the Vermont State Board of Education, to co-leading an international mobilization to end a war, I have put myself on the front lines for my communities big and small and for my neighbors near and far.